 This course is for athletes to improve their athletic ability while getting a great physical workout.
 Each student will obtain an hour long sport specific workout from the Varisty coach of the sport(s) they play.
-Two days a week, the students will perform these workouts, the third class period each week will be a cardiovascular workout.
-This class is designed to build and improve athletic ability and improve physical conditioning.
+Two days a week, the students will perform these classes or combination of college courses